Ipoh Place to Visit: Underrated Gems That Locals Swear By

-Ipoh, the charming city in Malaysia’s Perak state, is famous for its colonial architecture, limestone hills, and delicious food.
+Ipoh, a charming city in Malaysia’s Perak state, is renowned for its colonial architecture, limestone hills, and delectable cuisine.
 While tourists often flock to the popular spots, there are plenty of underrated gems that only locals know and love.
 If you want a more authentic experience, these hidden treasures are worth exploring.

 1. Kek Lok Tong Cave Temple